junqingqiao/placeholder_studio_first_game/Design_docs/Game_Settings.md

 - <a name="reflection_barrier"></a>**Reflection Barrier**: A closed barrier to isolate anything inside it from things outside it.
 The barrier reflects any particles moving towards it.
 - <a name="space_inverter"></a>**Space Inverter**: A device can invert every particle's direction in a specific space.
 - *TODO*

-## Stories

-### The girl in the loop

-We met a girl in a deep part of the lab.
-She is young, pure, and energetic but lost her memory in hundreds of loops.
-She is just like us who think of ourselves as humans at least at the beginning.
-Even though she had lost most of her memory,

-### The world is actually changing

-Even though the inside of the lab is fully isolated from the outside by the "Reflection Barrier".